IntelligentRoboticsLabs/mocap4ros2_project/README.md

 [![Build Status](https://travis-ci.com/IntelligentRoboticsLabs/MOCAP4ROS2.svg?branch=master)](https://travis-ci.com/IntelligentRoboticsLabs/MOCAP4ROS2)

-To use this report is important follow the next steps.
+To use this project is important follow the next steps.
 First of all, we have to download the dependencies packages.
 We will use **vcs-tool**
   ```
     cd [ros2_ws]/src